hackclub/hackclub/workshops/tunes/README.md

 }
 ```

 Whenever a key is pressed it will log 'Key pressed!'.
 You can try it too!
-Just type this into you `script.js` file, click 'Run', then click the browser preview and press a key.
-You should see the logs in the terminal.
+Just type this into your `script.js` file, click 'Run', then click the browser preview and press a key.
+You should see the logs in the console.

 The next step is knowing what key we pressed, we want to get a bit more info to do that.
 We can do this with the following snippet.
 The snippet gets all the information from the event that fired the function.